learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 ![The communication between the Kubernetes master and the kubelet is encrypted]({% link _blog/kubernetes-on-solar-plants/encrypted.png %})

-Each node can be provisioned with its certificate, so even if one node is compromised, you can reject only a single certificate while keeping the rest of the cluster available.
+Each node can be provisioned with its own certificate, so even if one node is compromised, you can reject only a single certificate while keeping the rest of the cluster available.

-And even better, the community has a track record of sharing good practices on how to secure your cluster.
+And even better, the community has a wealth of shared resources regarding good practices on how to secure your cluster, gleaned from thousands of real-world Kubernetes deployments.

 You should check out [these collections of](https://kubernetes-security.info/) [kubernetes security best practices](https://github.com/freach/kubernetes-security-best-practice) to see what I mean.